 We first return to the R-pronouns and their position within the Dutch extended adpositional projection.
 Consider the data in (8), which are well known from the literature.
-In (8), daar encodes the complement of the preposition naast, but unlike nominal complements, which follow the preposition (8b-c), daar must precede it.
+In (8), daar encodes the complement of the preposition naast, but unlike the nominal complement, which follows the preposition (8a), daar must precede it (8b-c).
 To account for patterns like (8), Van Riemsdijk (1978) has argued that R-pronouns like daar/er obligatorily undergo R-movement to the position to the left of P:

+(8) a. (en) [naast de kerk] woont mijn tante.

+and next-to the church lives my aunt

-(8) a. (en) [daar naast daar] woont mijn tante and there next-to there lives my aunt b. (en) [naast de kerk] woont mijn tante. and next-to the church lives my aunt c. \ (en) [naast daar] woont mijn tante.
+b. (en) [daar naast daar] woont mijn tante and there next-to there lives my aunt c. \ (en) [naast daar] woont mijn tante.

-In (8a), the pronoun daar and the preposition naast form one constituent because, again, they are the initial string in a V2 pattern and resumption of the entire string is possible with (locative) daar:
+In (8b), the pronoun daar and the preposition naast form one constituent because, again, they are the initial string in a V2 pattern and resumption of the entire string is possible with (locative) daar: